Meridian 59: Development

 3DO shut down the game on August 31, 2000 and it was re-released by Near Death Studios, Inc. in 2002.
 Near Death Studios was co-founded by former Meridian 59 developers Rob "Q" Ellis and Brian "Psychochild" Green.
 A new rendering engine was added to the game in the Evolution expansion in October 2004, offering an alternative to its Doom-esque graphics.
 This expansion also includes features like dynamic lighting, rebindable keys, mouselook, and other visual improvements.

-Shortly after 3DO shut the game down on August 31, 2000 a developer of the game leaked the server software and the files for Meridian 59: Renaissance to a player, and since then there has been a thriving community of free-to-play servers.
+Shortly after 3DO shut the game down on August 31, 2000 a developer of the game leaked the server software and the files for Meridian 59: Renaissance to a player, and since then there has been a community of free-to-play servers.

 Near Death Studios announced that the company would be ceasing operations on January 6, 2010, after which Meridian 59 would continue running, but not as a commercial concern of Near Death Studios.
 In February 2010, Meridian 59 was turned over to the original technical developers, Andrew and Chris Kirmse.
 On September 15, 2012, the team released the game to the public as freeware and most of the source code under the GPLv2 license.
 For a while, Meridian 59 had an international presence, with servers operating in Germany, run by the company MDO (active 2002–2009), and Russia, in addition to a Sacred Haven (non-PvP) server operated by Skotos.
 These are no longer operational.